ErikEkstedt/.files/README.md

 All config files that I use.
 I think.

 # Todo:
+- [ ] Steal background colors from base16-monokai, they be nice
 - [x] FIX colors in ranger... -> Base16
 - [ ] Write terminal installation script.
 - [ ] Script that starts a terminal and run mountdesk and ssh to desktop.
-- [ ] Scripts for tmux: Notes, logs, todo, calendar.
+- [x] Scripts for tmux: Notes, logs, todo, calendar.
-- [ ] Tweak the tmux scripts so if its attached i3 focuses on that container.
+- [x] Tweak the tmux scripts so if its attached i3 focuses on that container.
 - [ ] Fix Calendar vim - might help in productivty / goals.